Blenerhaset History, Family Crest & Coats of Arms

 Notable amongst the family at this time was Thomas Blenerhasset (1550?-1625?), an English poet and writer on Ireland, a younger son of William Blenerhasset of Horsford Park, near Norwich, who died in 1598.
 "He was probably born about 1550, and was, according to his own account, educated at Cambridge without taking a degree.
 He subsequently entered the army, and was stationed for some years as captain at Guernsey Castle.
 At the beginning of...

 Migration of the Blenerhaset family to Ireland

-Migration of the Blenerhaset family to the New World and Oceana
+Migration of the Blenerhaset family

 Settlers found farms all along the eastern part of what would become the United States and Canada.
 They provided a base and a backbone that would strengthen two great nations in the making.
 In the 20th century, the ancestors of those brave Scots have rediscovered their heritage through highland games and Scottish historical societies.
 Early North American immigration records have revealed a number of people bearing the Scottish name Blenerhaset or a variant listed above, including: William Blennerhassett who settled in Philadelphia, Pennsylvania in 1846; Joseph Blenner arrived in Philadelphia in 1879; Wendolin Blenner arrived in Philadelphia in 1861.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.